dhoer/choco-screen-resolution/ReadMe.md

 [![Chocolatey](https://img.shields.io/chocolatey/dt/screen-resolution.svg)](https://chocolatey.org/packages/screen-resolution)
 [![AppVeyor branch](https://img.shields.io/appveyor/ci/dhoer/choco-screen-resolution/master.svg)](https://ci.appveyor.com/project/dhoer/choco-screen-resolution)

 Screen Resolution sets the screen resolution on Windows virtual machines (VMs).
-This tool is useful for UI automated testing when the default resolution is lower than the desired resolution.
+This tool is useful for UI automated testing when the default resolution is not at the desired resolution.

 Installation of this package will do the following: